Skip to main content

 • $17,600 in resources ($35,130 for a married couple)

-The Medicare Extra Help program defines “resources” as any of the following:
+The Medicare Extra Help program defines “resources” as your funds in any:

 • Stocks